oroinc/documentation/backend/bundles/platform/GridFSConfigBundle/index.rst

 Configuration for Cluster MongoDB GridFS Setup
 ----------------------------------------------

-If you have installed MongoDB cluster, it can be used as the GridFS frorage as well.
+If you have installed MongoDB cluster, it can be used as the GridFS storage as well.

 In this case, the dsn configuratoin string has the following format:
 `[protocol]://[user]:[password]@[host1]:[port],[host2]:[port]/[database]`